shchauh/dapr-workshop/README.md

 - Implement different scenarios like state management, service to service invocation, pub-sub, distributed tracing.

 ## Dapr
-Microservices applications are a type of "ditributed systems".
-Microservices applications are composed of a number of small services communicating with each other with standerd protocols like http or gRpc over well defined interfaces.
+Microservices applications are a type of "distributed systems".
+Microservices applications are composed of a number of small services communicating with each other with standerd protocols like http or gRPC over well defined interfaces.
 These services can be stateless or stateful.

 Dapr is a portable, event-driven runtime for building microservices applications.
 It helps building resilient, stateful and stateless microservices applications.
 Each microservice application have some common challanges like state management, service to service invocation, pub-sub, secret managment etc. Dapr helps to solve these common challanges and let developer focus on building business functionality, instead of implementing common scenarios for microservices applications.